Cacao is Fermented?! Bean to Bar Chocolate Making

 By Héctor Gonzalez of Abuelita Héctor

 Back in 2014, Héctor weighted over 300 lbs and his cholesterol and blood sugar levels were dangerously high.
 Little by little he has changed his habits and is now under 200 lbs and close to his ideal weight.
 He used different fermented foods in his regular meals to help him meet his goals.
-Join him as he shares his routine and experiences in his path to wellness.
+Join him in this Q+A roundtable as he shares his routine and experiences in his path to wellness.

 By Chef Uyen Pham